HarshaVardhanJ/study-env/TEMPLATE-RHEL7/README.md

 * `services` - This machine provides services you may need to study but should not need to setup on your own.
 Typically, you should not have to connect to this machine.
 * `server1` & `server2` - These machines are base installs you can use to study with.

+Please note if you are using the libvirt provider, a management network will be created as `eth0`.
+This network can be ignored in favor of `eth1`.

 ## Usage

 To launch the study environment, use: `vagrant up --provider=PROV` where `PROV` is either `libvirt` or `virtualbox`

 To access the environment, follow the instructions provided on screen after launching the environment.

-To destroy the study environment, use: `vagrant destroy`
+To destroy the entire study environment, use: `vagrant destroy`

+To reset a specific machine (avoid resetting the `services` machine where possible), use: `vagrant destroy MACHINE && vagrant up MACHINE` where `MACHINE` is the name listed under `Environment Overview`